Find a research supervisor

-- Associate supervisor - responsible for assisting the principal supervisor and ensures you have continuity of supervision if your principal supervisor is away.
-The associate supervisor may be external to the University, although all such appointments must be approved by the Director of the Office of Research and Higher Degrees following recommendation by the Faculty.
+- Associate supervisor - responsible for assisting the principal supervisor and ensure you have continuity of supervision if your principal supervisor is away.
+The associate supervisor may be external to the University, although all such appointments must be approved by the Office of Research Graduate Studies following recommendation by the Faculty.

 Finding a supervisor

 To identify prospective research supervisors who you feel have expertise in your area of interest.

 Your relationship with your supervisors will be integral to the quality of your research higher degree student experience.
 You will be expected to remain in regular contact with your supervisory team throughout your candidature.
 For further information about the role of research supervisors please refer to the Guidelines for Higher Degree Research Supervision (DOC 36KB).

 Once your supervisor has indicated their willingness to support your proposed research you will need to formally submit an application for admission into the research program.
 Please refer to Step 2 on How to apply.

 *This file is in Portable Document Format (PDF) which requires the use of Adobe Acrobat Reader.
 A free copy of Acrobat Reader may be obtained from Adobe.
 Users who are unable to access information in PDF should contact email@example.com to obtain this information in an alternative format.